 Justin Craig, Northeastern University; G. Thomas Lumpkin, Syracuse University

 The People’s Impact: What government should do for family business and why

 This panel session will discuss the role of family enterprise in society and the impact of national tax, fiscal and regulatory policies on family enterprise and, through family enterprise, on wealth creation and capital accumulation, job creation, wages, innovation, investments, business formations and social and cultural philanthropy.

 Joseph Astrachan, Kennesaw State University; Jésus Casado, European Family Businesses-GEEF, other panelists to be announced

 The Business Transition Matrix: Family vs. the non- family business

 Transitioning a business has numerous complexities.
 Traditional transfer strategies may not be effective when family dynamic issues are considered.
 Through several case studies, tax efficient transfer solutions will be examined that transfer maximum value to the owner irrespective of family dynamics and then recast in consideration of unique family dynamics.

-Brett Coffman, Mark Grunder, John Marold, BB&T Wealth
+Brett Coffman, Duncan Moseley III, John Marold, BB&T Wealth

 The Complex Role of Culture in the Lives of Successful Families: Helping generations adapt to family wealth Prosperous family firms face complex, often momentous changes in their internal culture over generations.
 Families must deal with transformations in economic culture, decision-making culture, and sometimes ethnic culture as success occurs.
 Through groundbreaking concepts and leading-edge research, this presentation shows how consultants can guide their clients wisely through these complex adaptations.